zhengjilai/Raft-based-Distributed-Lock/README.md

 ## Deployment
 We provide two alternatives for deploying our system, respectively local deployment and docker deployment.
-For either choice, clone the repository in `$GOPATH/src/github.com` at your local machine.
+For either choice, first clone the repository in `$GOPATH/src/github.com` at your local machine.

 ```shell
 mkdir -p $GOPATH/src/github.com && cd $GOPATH/src/github.com